ccbogel/QualCoder/README.md

 This script installs the dependencies using dnf and the ebook libraries with a work-around, specified at https://github.com/ccbogel/QualCoder/issues/72#issuecomment-695962784.

+Fedora uses wayland with does not work well with the Qt graphical interface (for now).
+I suggest you also install xwayland.

 ### Linux Use